hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 the primary session-based EORI.

 ## CDS response for unverified email?
-CDS has no real concept of verified, the CDS storage does not have that flag.
+The CDS system has no real concept of verified, the CDS storage does not have that flag.
 We are assuming its value is verified.
 If they do not have it, they defer to Sub09 to fill their storage.
 If it is not attainable, we fail in the undertaking journey.

 ## What would the design using CDS only look like